Trinity Uniting Church, Strathfield: History

 Trinity Church was formed from a split within the congregation of the Congregational Church in Burwood which itself had begun from an inter-denominational fellowship which met in a small weatherboard building on the Parramatta Road from 1861.
 Of the original church of 1866 only part of the Sunday School remains as it was burnt down in 1874.
 It was replaced by a stone church in 1880.

 There was a group at the Burwood church who became disenchanted with the set-up there and so, on Sunday 5 May 1889 a number of church members, together with the Rev George Littlemore, Burwood's former pastor, met for worship in the Burwood School of Arts.
 Subsequently 48 people enrolled in the congregation of Trinity Church.
 However, two of the secessionists were wealthy men, Dr Philip Sydney Jones and the tobacco merchant George Todman, who could not agree on a site for a new church, so they built one each.
 Thus Strathfield came to acquire two Congregational Churches at the same time - Trinity and Strathfield.

 Land for the new Trinity Church was either purchased or otherwise acquired on the corner of The Boulevarde and Morwick Street reputedly by the generosity of Dr P Sydney Jones (later Sir Philip Sydney Jones of Llandilo, Strathfield).
 Sir Phillip's younger brother, George, and brother-in-law, Harry Thomson, were the joint architects.
 George had served for a period in the offices of John Horbury Hunt.
 The level of detailing in the brickwork of the church may have been influenced by Hunt, but the overall design is much more Victorian in style.
 The Foundation Stone was laid on 2 November 1889 and the Dedication Ceremony on 26 January 1890.
 The builder was Thomas Hanley of Balmain and the cost of the new church was A£1,449.

 Gifts given to the church included a set of pulpit robes and communion plate given by the ladies of the congregation.
-The carpets and draperies were given by Edward Jones, brother of Sir Phillip, whose father was David Jones of department store fame.
+The carpets and draperies were given by Edward Jones, brother of Sir Phillip, whose father was David Jones of David Jones department store fame.
 The Norman and Beard (London) organ given by the Thompson family (J D & H D) bought in England during a visit there by JD in 1909.

 The Congregation continued to grow and was served by a succession of able Ministers up until 1962 when, due to declining numbers, the congregation was no longer able to support its own Minister.
 A joint arrangement was made with Summer Hill.
 When Summer Hill Church closed Trinity became part of the Mid-Western Suburbs Group of Trinity, Strathfield-Homebush, Concord and Croydon.
 In 1977 this group became part of the Uniting Church of Australia.